netfoundry/mop/quickstarts/docs/cloud/vcpe/cpe-supermicro.md

 > ansible-playbook -i hostfile ubbox.yml
 ```

-Once the ansible succesfully ran (if it is not successful, you can rerun it again), you can delete the playbook.
+Once the ansible successfully ran (if it is not successful, you can rerun it again), you can delete the playbook.

 ```
 > cd